jeevanng/Plant-Watering-Schedule/readme.md

 ## Testing Method #2 (PYTEST)

 I have used pytest to test two main functions of the program.
-Whether the function adds the plants and other corresponding information correctly, and whether it removes the plant/information and shows the correct length for the total data.
+Whether the function adds the plants and other corresponding information correctly, and whether it removes the plant/information and shows the correct length for the total data once a plant has been removed.

 Here is the code;